ReubenNarad/llm_prisoners_dilemma/README.md

 ## Project Overview

-This project simulates a tournament between an AI-driven strategy (LLM_strategy) and the EvolvedANN strategy in the context of the Iterated Prisoner's Dilemma.
-The LLM_strategy leverages OpenAI's language models to make decisions based on historical game data, while EvolvedANN uses a neural network-based approach.
+This project simulates a tournament between an LLM agent against various algorithms in an Iterated Prisoner's Dilemma.
+The LLM_strategy leverages OpenAI's language models to make decisions based on historical game data, as well as the code of the opponen't strategy.

 ### Prerequisites